 National African Farmers’ Union of South Africa (NAFU)

 The aim of NAFU is to create a “home” for thousands of black farmers who had previously been excluded from the main- stream of agriculture.
 It focuses on advocacy and lobbies for access to critical resources such as land, credit, information, extension and other support services.

 African Farmers’ Association of South Africa (AFASA)

-AFASA's aim is to have competent and successful commercial African farmers of South Africa and to ensure meaningful participation of black individuals within the mainstream commercial agribusiness sector, therefore ensuring the long-term sustainability of the agricultural sector.
-Its values are to facilitate the development of African farmers to increase their meaningful participation in the agricultural sector.
+AFASA's aim is to promote competent and successful com- mercial South African farmers, and to ensure the long-term sustainability of the agricultural sector.
+Its values are to facilitate the development of African farmers to increase their meaningful participation in the agricultural sector